 Multiplayer supports local play only, due to the focus on asymmetric gameplay.

 During a developer roundtable at E3 2011, Nintendo and Ubisoft showed off the Killer Freaks version of the game in alpha stage.
 What they showed was very basic and featured just a short alley section where the player shot some alien Rabbids.
 The player controlled the game with a Wii U GamePad by using the gyro sensor in the controller and looking at the touch screen to aim and move, disregarding the TV almost completely.
-They also showed a multiplayer mode in which one player controlled the game with a Classic Controller Pro connected to a Wii Remote in standard FPS-mode and the second player used the Wii U GamePad to manage enemy spawn location.
+They also showed a multiplayer mode in which one player controlled the game with a Classic Controller Pro connected to a Wii Remote in standard FPS-mode and the second player used the Wii U GamePad to manage enemy spawn locations, a design foundation that was actually kept for ZombiU's final multiplayer mode.

 The story centers around an alien invasion.
 A giant blob of pus has travelled through space and landed on earth unleashing all the aliens.
 The player steps in the shoes of Darren Boyle, who continually warned the the media about the incoming alien invasion, but of course nobody listened.
 As one of the last remaining survivors (or as the developers stated "the best of what is considered the rest") the player must kill as many freaks as possible.